threema-ch/threema-ios/README.md

 This source code repository will be updated for every public non-beta release.
 There will be one commit per released version.

+Commits are signed using PGP.
+See [SECURITY.md](SECURITY.md) for more information.

 ## <a name="license-checks"></a>License Checks